Off-Policy Learning in Large Action Spaces: Optimization Matters More Than Estimation: Introduction

-The dominant paradigm in OPL is to optimize an \emph{off-policy evaluation (OPE)} estimator $\hat{V}_n(\pi)$ that approximates the true policy value $V(\pi)$ \citep{swaminathan2015batch}.
+The dominant paradigm in OPL is to optimize an \emph{off-policy evaluation (OPE)} estimator $\hat{V}_n(\pi)$ that approximates the true policy value $V(\pi)$ \citep{swaminathan2015batch} such as $\hat{V}_n(\pi) \approx V(\pi)$.
+This estimator is often based on the \textit{inverse propensity scoring} (IPS) \citep{horvitz1952generalization} principle.
 The learning problem is thus framed as $\hat{\pi}_n = \operatorname{argmax}_\pi \hat{V}_n(\pi)$, with the rationale that maximizing a more accurate estimate of the value yields a superior learned policy.
 However, this estimator-centric view overlooks a critical aspect: the optimization landscape.
-OPE-based objectives \citep{dudik2011doubly,dudik2012sample,dudik14doubly,wang2017optimal,farajtabar2018more,su2019cab,su2020doubly,metelli2021subgaussian,kuzborskij2021confident,saito2022off,sakhi2020blob} are highly non-concave, prone to suboptimal local maxima, an issue more pronounced in large scale.
-Notably, even sophisticated estimators designed to reduce variance fail to overcome this optimization barrier, remaining trapped in difficult-to-optimize landscapes.
+These IPS-based objectives \citep{dudik2011doubly,dudik2012sample,dudik14doubly,wang2017optimal,farajtabar2018more,su2020doubly,metelli2021subgaussian,kuzborskij2021confident,saito2022off} are highly non-concave with common parameterized policies \citep{surrogate}, prone to suboptimal local maxima, an issue more pronounced in large action spaces.
+Notably, even sophisticated estimators designed to reduce variance fail to overcome this optimization barrier, suffering from difficult-to-optimize landscapes.

-Our work provides strong evidence supporting this perspective and advocates an alternative approach based on \textit{policy-weighted log-likelihood (PWLL)} objectives.
-Unlike traditional estimators, PWLL optimizes an objective $\hat{U}_n(\pi)$ designed for ease of optimization rather than accuracy in estimating $V(\pi)$.
-Although PWLL objectives perform poorly as value estimators, their favorable concave landscape significantly enhances their effectiveness for learning.
-Through theoretical and empirical analysis, we show that this optimization-centric approach consistently enables simpler PWLL-based methods to outperform complex, state-of-the-art OPE-based methods, particularly in large action spaces.
+We show that a practical way to mitigate these difficulties is through \emph{estimator-aware policy parametrization}: choosing the policy class so that its structure matches the estimator’s implicit biases.
+Concretely, this means restricting or factorizing the policy in ways that preserve the estimator’s maximizers while reducing the degrees of freedom the optimizer must search over.
+This can substantially shorten optimization plateaus and improve robustness to hyperparameters.
+Importantly, this is a \emph{compatibility} principle rather than a new estimator: it improves the trainability of existing IPS-based objectives without changing their statistical target.
+At the same time, it does not remove the fundamental non-concavity that arises when directly maximizing IPS-based estimators with standard parametrizations, so difficult landscapes can persist in large action spaces.